Kubernetes-project-Roboshop/adss/service/README.md

 You can't connect external traffic with clusterIP.Internal communication purpose.
 # Node Port: Node port is helping to connect external traffic from internal pods. port no 80,443
-Example: If user wants to connect to the container # <nideIP:node port> 80,8080,443
+Example: If user wants to connect to the container # <nideIP:node port> 80,8080,443 Ope you open one node IP with node port if it is openning then other nodes also connect and open the containers
+# This is Magic of K8s.